ansys/pystk/doc/source/api/ansys/stk/core/stkx/ISTKXSSLCertificateErrorEventArgs.rst

 ISTKXSSLCertificateErrorEventArgs
 =================================

-.. py:class:: ISTKXSSLCertificateErrorEventArgs
+.. py:class:: ansys.stk.core.stkx.ISTKXSSLCertificateErrorEventArgs

    object

    Provide information about an SSL certificate that is expired or invalid.

-.. py:currentmodule:: ansys.stk.core.stkx
+.. py:currentmodule:: ISTKXSSLCertificateErrorEventArgs

 Overview
 --------